jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).219.png)

 This type of definition is usually not called a definition.
-The clause must be directly contained by a procedure.
+The clause might be directly contained by a procedure.
 So this is not a clause:

 ![](images/Symbol%20Language%20(2004).220.png)